shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

   - Configure [ClickHouse for contribution analytics](../../user/group/contribution_analytics/index.md#contribution-analytics-with-clickhouse).
 - To view the contributor count metric in the comparison panel, you must [set up ClickHouse](../../integration/clickhouse.md).

-To view the Value Streams Dashboard:
+To view the value streams dashboard:

 - From Analytics Dashboards: